knpuniversity/symfony/knpu/ep3-doctrine/adding-more-columns.md

 ## Updating the Table Schema

-Now, can we Doctrine to somehow *alter* the `genus` table and add these columns?
+Now, can we tell Doctrine to somehow *alter* the `genus` table and add these columns?
 Absolutely.
 In fact, it's one of the most *incredible* features of Doctrine.

 In the terminal, run: